top of page

 4. “How to Take £X Home and Pay Hardly Any Tax”

 This is one of the most dangerous types of clickbait.
+Statements like:

 • “Take home £40k and pay only £3k tax”